Indy Auto Man

 Let's compare the Jeep Wrangler and Ford Bronco in detail.
 Ford manufacturer returned to the battlefield of real hardcore SUVs with the revived Bronco, which may become the Jeep Wrangler's most dangerous rival.
 Both cars are real SUVs, with legendary names and dedicated armies of fans.
 Jeep is well aware of the challenge the Bronco is and announced a host of updates to the Wrangler.

-Below we’ll take a closer look at features like removable doors, cabin comfort, visibility, and trunks of these Ford and Jeep SUVs, and see if the Bronco has beaten the Wrangler at its own game.
+Below, used car dealer Indianapolis technicians will take a closer look at features like removable doors, cabin comfort, visibility, and trunks of these Ford and Jeep SUVs, and see if the Bronco has beaten the Wrangler at its own game.

 Exterior: Is the Ford Bronco Roomier than the Jeep Wrangler?